DaveWhiteh/stock-it/README.md

 <img src="static/images/readme/features-logout-desktop.jpg" width="1000">
 </details>

 + When the user wants to log out, they will need to click the link in the header.
 This will then remove the users session and take them to the login page.
-The user will then be redirected to the login page where a flash message at the bottom of the form will state "You have been logged out"
+The user will then be redirected to the login page where a flash message at the bottom of the form will state "You have been logged out".

+---

+## Future Features

++ To include filtering within the items page.

++ To have users be able to add tags for both locations and items for enhanced filtering.

++ To include a settings page that will allow the user to change certain units for pricing and the like.

+---